chaozhanghnu/chaozhanghnu.github.io/Publications/selected-presentations.md

 4. **<u>Shi, X.</u>** Nanotechnology Is Key to More Sustainable and Durable Concrete Infrastructure.
 Invited Presentation by Case Western Reserve University, Cleveland, OH.
 June 16, 2023.

 5. **<u>Shi, X.</u>** Beneficial Use of Fruit Wastes for Greener Anti-icing Practices on Roadways.
 2023 TRB Annual Meeting.
 Jan.
 9, 2023, Washington D.C.

+<font size=4> Year 2022 </font>

+1. **<u>Shi, X.</u>** Nanotechnology Is Key to More Sustainable and Durable Concrete Infrastructure.
+Invited Presentation by Sellen Construction Company, Seattle, WA.
+July 14, 2022.

+2. **<u>Shi, X.</u>** Graphene Oxide as a Carbon-Based Nanomaterial that Enables Fly Ash Geopolymer Concrete.
+Invited Presentation by the Department of Civil & Environmental Engineering, FAMU-FSU Engineering, Feb.
+25, 2022.
+Online.

+<font size=4> Year 2021 </font>

+1. **<u>Shi, X.</u>** Sustainable Road Maintenance Operations for Better Winter Mobility and Resilience.
+Keynote Presentation for the 20th and 21st Joint COTA International Conference of Transportation Professionals, Dec.
+17, 2021.
+Online.

+2. **<u>Shi, X.</u>**, Li, J.Y.
+Ongoing WSU Work in the Nexus of Transportation and Climate.
+Keynote Presentation for the 1st International Workshop on Resilient Infrastructure.
+International Joint Research Center for Resilient Infrastructure, Tongji University, Nov.
+13, 2021.
+Online.

+3. **<u>Shi, X.</u>**, Li, Z. Synergy of Graphene Oxide and Nanoclay to Benefit the Performance of a Siliconate-Based Sealer for Concrete.
+Keynote Presentation for the 5th International Conference on Transportation Infrastructure and Materials (TIM 2021), Oct.
+21, 2021.
+Online.

+4. **<u>Shi, X.</u>** Selected WSU Work in the Transportation – Climate Nexus.
+A presentation invited by the WSU Office of Research, October 20, 2021, Pullman, WA.

+5. **<u>Shi, X.</u>** Selected Sensing Topics from the Smart and Green Infrastructure Group at WSU Pullman.
+Invited Presentation for the METER Group, Pullman, WA, Oct.
+14, 2021.

+6. **<u>Shi, X.</u>** Winter Road Maintenance Research Can Help Lower Salt Usage.
+Keynote Presentation for the 2021 Salt Symposium, August 4, 2021.
+Online.

+7. **<u>Shi, X.</u>** Six Key Elements of High-Quality Technical Writing.
+Invited seminar for the WSU CEE Graduate Students (and some non-WSU researchers), Feb.
+22, 2021.
+Online.

+<font size=4> Year 2020 </font>

+1. **<u>Shi, X.</u>** Durability of Concrete Materials in Cold Regions: Emerging Challenges and Countermeasures.
+Plenary talk at the 1st Civil Engineering HuXiang Forum (Theme: Greenization and Intelligentization of Bridge and Building Structures), Dec.
+20, 2020, Changsha, Hunan.
+Online.

+2. **<u>Shi, X.</u>** Concrete as a Construction Material: Unique Characteristics and Recent Advances.
+Invited Guest Lecture for the ACI student chapter, University of the District of Columbia, Nov.
+9, 2020, online.

+3. **<u>Shi, X.</u>** Concrete as a Construction Material: Unique Characteristics and Recent Advances.
+Invited Guest Lecture for the School of Mechanical and Materials Engineering, Washington State University, Course ME110, Oct.
+29, 2020, online.

+4. **<u>Shi, X.</u>** Materials Innovations for Sustainable Built Environments: A Multidisciplinary Perspective.
+Invited Lecture by the School of Civil Engineering, Tianjin University, August 24, 2020, online.

+6. **<u>Shi, X.</u>** Materials Innovations for Sustainable Built Environments: A Multidisciplinary Perspective.
+Invited Lecture by the School of Transportation Engineering, Changsha University of Science and Technology, August 4, 2020, online.